-In this section, we describe our experience using TTVM to track down four kernel bugs and show how using reverse gdb commands simplified the process.
-Our experience provides anecdotal support for the intuition that reverse debugging is a useful primitive for debugging; it does not constitute an unbiased user study for quantifying the benefits of reverse debugging.
-After describing several anecdotes, we describe the general types of situations in which reverse debugging is most helpful and discuss the interactivity of using reverse debugging commands.
+In this section, we describe our experience using TTVM to track down three kernel bugs and show how using reverse gdb commands simplified the process.
+Next, we talk about our experiences using TTVM, how the reverse commands helped, and why standard gdb fell short.
+Finally, we discuss the interactivity of our reverse debugging commands.